What is Cross Origin Resource Sharing (CORS) ?

 About

-Cross-origin resource sharing (CORS) 1) is a protocol that describes how cross-origin requests should be executed by the browser.
+Cross-origin resource sharing (CORS) 1) is a mechanism that:

-This mechanism/protocol is used during a fetch that:
+This mechanism is used during a browser fetch and:

 CORS does not apply to media resources